gscontras/probLang/chapters/03-nonliteral.md

   - The compositional semantics example from DIPPL -->

+The models we have so far considered strengthen the litereal interpretations of our utterances: from "blue" to "blue circle" and from "some" to "some-but-not-all."
+Now, we consider what happens when we use utterances that are *literally* false.
+As we'll see, the strategy of strengthening interpretations by narrowing the set of worlds that our utterances describe will no longer serve to capture our meanings.
+Our secret ingredient will be the uncertainty conversational participants experience about the topic of convesation: the literal semantics will have different impacts depending on what the coversation is about.

 #### Application 1: Hyperbole and the Question Under Discussion

 If you hear that someone waited "a million years" for a table at a popular restaurant or paid "a thousand dollars" for a coffee at a hipster hangout, you are unlikely to conclude that the improbable literal meanings are true.
 Instead, you conclude that the diner waited a long time, or paid an exorbitant amount of money, *and that she is frustrated with the experience*.
 Whereas blue circles are compatible with the literal meaning of "blue," five-dollar coffees are not compatible with the literal meaning of "a thousand dollars."
 How, then, do we arrive at sensible interpretations when our words are literally false?